Looking For Domination in Consistency

-The intense 43-year-old has taken his car to more final rounds (42), won more races (27) and started from the No. 1 qualifying position more often the last eight years than any other professional Funny Car driver.
+The intense 44-year-old has taken his car to more final rounds (49), won more races (31) and started from the No. 1 qualifying position more often the last nine years than any other professional Funny Car driver.
 Beyond that, he’s won the championship (2009) and he has set NHRA national performance records.
 In 2014 he won a class leading five national events.

 Yet, despite it all, as a racer he remains unfulfilled.

 This year, as he has in every previous campaign, Hight is looking for perfection – or at least a reasonable facsimile thereof.
 While he knows that no one can win every one of the 24 events in the NHRA Mello Yello Series, the former clutch specialist believes it is possible to dominate for an entire season.

 Hight has been good to start the season and he’s been good at the finish.
 Unfortunately, to this point in a spectacular career, he hasn’t been good, start to finish.
 That’s the goal and he is off to a great start in 2014 with four final round appearances in five races, two wins and the points lead.

-Imperfections notwithstanding, Hight is widely considered the gold standard by which other pro drivers are measured.
-No one, not Force, not Don Garlits, not Don Prudhomme, not Kenny Bernstein, not even Tony Schumacher began their careers by winning multiple races, starting at least once from No. 1.
+Hight is widely considered the gold standard by which other pro drivers are measured.
+No one, not Force, not Don Garlits, not Don Prudhomme, not Kenny Bernstein, not even Tony Schumacher began their careers by winning multiple races and starting at least once from No. 1.
 Hight has also led the points at least once in eight of nine seasons.

-That’s the foundation on which Hight begins his ninth season as a professional driver.
+That’s the foundation on which Hight begins his tenth season as a professional driver.
 His resume is the more impressive because he never had driven competitively in any kind of race car before Force named him the team’s test driver in 2004.

 A year later, he was named driver of the Auto Club Ford, a car in which he won in just his fourth pro race and in which he earned the Auto Club’s Road to the Future Award as the NHRA Rookie of the Year.
 He’s never looked back.